BradleyCodeU/bradleycodeu.github.io/_apcsp/turtleart/TurtleArgsAndShapes/instructions.md

-# Turtle Arguments and Shapes
 ---
+layout: project
+category: turtleart
+title: Turtle Arguments and Shapes
+---
+Turtle Arguments and Shapes

 You will create THREE functions.
 The purpose of this assignment is to create functions with arguments so that you can customize each shape by supplying different arguments.